Search Domain GPOs for Any Text String with PowerShell

 Notes

-- The script performs text matching against the XML report, rather than parsing the XML structure directly.
+- The search script performs text matching against GPO XML reports instead of parsing the XML structure directly.

-- To determine which policy applies to a specific machine, you can run:
+- To confirm effective policy on a specific machine, run